-The Company is focused on acquiring, owning and operating high-quality office properties for lease to a stable and diverse tenant base.
 The Company's properties have both full-service gross and net leases which are generally classified as operating leases.
 Rental income related to such leases is recognized on a straight-line basis over the remaining lease term.
 The Company's total revenue includes fixed base rental payments provided under the lease and variable payments, which principally consist of tenant expense reimbursements for certain property operating expenses as provided under the lease.
 The Company elected the practical expedient to account for its lease and non-lease components as a single combined operating lease component under ASC 842.
 As a result, rental income, expense reimbursement, and other were aggregated into a single line within rental and other revenues on the consolidated statements of operations.

-The Company recognized fixed and variable lease payments for operating leases for the years ended December 31, 2023 and December 31, 2022 as follows (in thousands):
+The Company recognized fixed and variable lease payments for operating leases for the years ended December 31, 2024 and December 31, 2023 as follows (in thousands):